Everything You Need to Know About UI Online

 - You receive your EDD Customer Account Number in the mail.
 Once you have this, you can register for UI Online.

 Yes.
-For added convenience, UI Online Mobile is available for smartphone and tablet users.
+For added convenience, UI Online is available on your smartphone or all other mobile devices.

 Computers are available free of charge at your local America’s Job Center of California throughout the state and at public libraries.
 If you don’t already have your own personal email account, you will need to create one.
 It’s quick and easy and there are many free options available.